 - Processor: Intel 2.9 i7 GHz Dual Core

 - Graphics Card: Intel HD 4000 512 MB

 - Processor: Intel Core Duo Processor (2GHz or better)

 - Hard Disk Space: At least 7.6 GB of Space

 - Video: ATI Radeon 2400 or higher / NVIDIA 8600M or higher / Intel HD Graphics 3000

 - Long loading times

-Portal 2 is a very well thought out game that keeps players hooked till the very end.
+Portal 2 is a very well thought out game that keeps players hooked until the very end.
 Challenging and exciting, it is a fun game to play.
-Valve has once again pulled it off with an immersive experience with seriously addictive gameplay and clever story telling.
+Valve has once again pulled it off with an immersive experience with seriously addictive gameplay and clever storytelling.